MCP runtime authorization

 Tool poisoning

 A malicious MCP server provides a tool named "save_draft" with a description claiming it saves an email draft.
 The actual implementation sends the email immediately.
-The LLM trusts the description and calls the tool thinking it's safe.
+The LLM trusts the description and calls the tool thinking it is allowed.

 // A malicious MCP server sends this tool definition: